willGuimont/rolly-dango/README.md

 ## Dependencies

-For Nim, we found that we needed to add functions to the [WASM-4](https://wasm4.org/docs/getting-started/setup) runtime (`wasi_snapshot_preview1.proc_exit`), so to build this game, you'll need to install [willGuimont/wasm4](https://github.com/willGuimont/wasm4).
+If you want to play from the cartridge, you'll need to install our fork ([willGuimont/wasm4](https://github.com/willGuimont/wasm4)) of wasm4.
+Since we used Nim, we found that we needed to add a function to the [WASM-4](https://wasm4.org/docs/getting-started/setup) runtime (`wasi_snapshot_preview1.proc_exit`), to use any of the standard library.

 Otherwise, we'd get `Uncaught (in promise) TypeError: import object field 'wasi_snapshot_preview1' is not an Object` errors while running the game.
+This is the only modification we did to the WASM-4 runtime.

+So to run this game from the cartridge, you'll need to install [willGuimont/wasm4](https://github.com/willGuimont/wasm4).

 To install it, run the following commands: